FoodStandardsAgency/food_gov_uk_d8/README.md

 ## Development workflow.

 1. Create a feature branch, from develop with a name that is lower case and includes the jira ticket number.
-The format should be `git flow feature start feature/fsa-123--short-description`.
+The format should be `git flow feature start fsa-123--short-description` giving a feature branch name of `feature/fsa-123--short-description`

 2. You can merge into the UAT branch without a pull request to deploy your work to the dev site for testing.
 When you are happy then form a pull request against develop for another team member to review.
 Do not merge at this point,